 |Double – Full Day (4 to 7 hours)||$60|

 Kayak Rules and Regulations

 Kayaks may be rented between 9:00 AM and 3:00 PM.
 All kayaks must be returned no later than 4:00 PM irrespective of when they were rented.
-Late fees ($20 per kayak in addition to rental fee) will be assessed for any kayak returned after 4:00 PM.
-Kayaks, PFD’s and paddles must not be removed from park property.
+Late fees ($1.00 per minute per kayak in addition to rental fee) will be assessed for any kayak returned after 4:00 PM.
+Kayaks, PFD’s and paddles must not be removed from Park property.

 - Kayaks are rented on a first come, first served basis.
 No reservations.